identity-box/id-os/readme.md

 WiFi Setup
 ----------

-ID-OS includes the [Wifi-Connect][5] software from Balena.
-This means that the Pi exposes an access point called 'Wifi Connect'.
+ID-OS includes the [WiFi Connect][5] software from balena.
+This means that the Pi exposes an access point called 'WiFi Connect'.
 You can connect to this access point using a mobile device, which will pop-up a dialog for configuring the WiFi connection of ID-OS.